nosas/blog/deep_learning_python/ch2/article.md

     return x
 ```

-In practice, when working with NumPy arrays, it's best to utilize NumPy's highly-optimized, built-in functions rather than create naive implementations.
+In practice, when working with NumPy arrays, it's best to utilize NumPy's highly optimized, built-in functions rather than create naive implementations.
 NumPy's built-in functions are low-level, highly parallel, efficient tensor-manipulation routines that are typically implemented in C.

 As seen below in a simple example, the built-in functions are over 100x faster than naive implementations.